Check out our hidden beaches in North Wales to enjoy stunning views and great wildlife!

 So if you’re considering walking the Wales Coastal Path to enjoy the stunning scenery, then the short divert over to Angel Bay is definitely worth it!

-We hope our pick of the four fabulous locations above has given you tempting ideas for some great ‘get away’ days!
+We hope our pick of the four hidden beaches in North Wales has given you tempting ideas for some great ‘get away’ days!
 Enjoy!